Now that I am Older My Own Death Seems Less Wrong to Me

 You swore that, even though happiness and love were things you'd never had and possibility were incapable of, that even though it was too late for you, when you grew up, you would never let bitterness or fear stand in your way.
 You decided that the harsh chain of lifelessness and harm that had come down to you through uncounted generations would end with you.
 That you would never do to anyone else what had been done to you or perpetuate such a cycle of pain.
 It would be your gift to the future and to yourself, a tiny contribution to change the course of things for the better.
 You swore that someday, if you ever had kids of your own, that you would do everything that you could to let them have happy lives, to let them be themselves and to promote their love.

-As you grew older, perhaps you had arrived at a place near the end of your life where death had grown gradually more certain - but now, maybe the thought of your gift, more than any other was the thing that sustained you, that gave you solace, allowed you to think of yourself in a good way and to relax and be calm with death.
+As you grew older, perhaps you had arrived at a point near the end of your life where the present more and more felt like a place where you no longer belonged and death had grown gradually more certain - but now, maybe the thought of your gift, more than any other was the thing that sustained you, that gave you solace, allowed you to think of yourself in a good way and to relax and be calm with death.
 You knew that near the end you could look back and say that your choice had set the tone for all the things you had done in life and that ultimately you were proud of that and sure that you had done the right thing.
 You knew now that it was never too late, that you could enjoy the satisfaction of knowing that love wasn't a decision you had to make, that you could have said no - but you didn't.

 Perhaps your dream was just a dream, but it was also a reminder to do what you said you would, to be the kind of person that made death easy for themselves, that made death feel less wrong.